 Closing deals and making a sale requires customers.
-Without them, who is going to purchase what you offer?
+But without them, who is going to purchase what you offer?

-Prospects tend to postpone or cancel the next follow-up call.
-This is why most sales reps consider prospecting as the most challenging part of the sales process.
+But I'm sure every salesperson can all agree that it's not as exciting as attending industry webinars or as thrilling as direct closing.
+Some prospects even tend to postpone or cancel the next follow-up call, which is why most sales reps consider prospecting as the most challenging part of the sales process.

 When an individual has shown interest in your product or service, they are considered as prospects.
-However, the marketing team might need to do more than just listing contact information and asking prospects to see if they're willing to make a purchase or not.
+However, your sales team might need to do more than just listing contact information and asking prospects to see if they're willing to make a purchase or not.

-Sales prospecting is the initial step of the sales process.
-It involves identifying new leads or prospects and reaching out to them so you can turn them into paying customers.
+Sales prospecting is the initial step of the sales process that involves identifying new leads or prospects and systematically communicates with them in the hopes of turning them into potential customers.

-As you’ve already known, the main challenge in this sales process is finding the right person to interact with within a short period.
-How can the marketing or even sales team look for potential customers and offer a sales pitch?
+As you’ve already known, the main challenge here is finding the right person to interact with within a short period.
+How can the sales and marketing team look for potential customers and offer a sales pitch?

-The salespeople often had a hard time choosing the type of prospecting they are going to apply.
-Yet, the continuous changes in sales processes moved them to learn these two valuable skills - inbound and outbound prospecting.
+Salespeople often had a hard time choosing the type of prospecting to apply.
+Yet, the continuous changes in sales processes moved them to learn these two valuable prospecting process- inbound and outbound prospecting.

-There is no template for prospecting since it's a process that changes drastically from industry to industry.
+There is no template for prospecting since the process might change drastically from time to time.
 But there are some ways you can make the experience less difficult and more fruitful.

 Out of 7.9 billion people, how do you find the right prospect to focus on?